hpena99/ud036_StarterCode/README.md

-To run this program...

-With the terminal:
+# Purpose
+ This application will use the properties of a movies found in **media.py** to create a webpage to allow users to play the movie's trailer and see view some information about the movie.

+# Running this program with the terminal
-    Clone the directory
+    * Clone the directory
-    Navigate to the directory cd repository_name
+    * Navigate to the directory cd repository_name
-    Run python entertainment_center.py
+    * Run python **entertainment_center.py**

-IDLE:
+# Running this program with the terminal
-    Open IDLE
+    * Open IDLE
-    In the menu bar click on Run -> Run Module or press F5 on your keyboard
+    * In the menu bar click on Run -> Run Module or press F5 on your keyboard

+# License
+This project is licensed under the terms of the MIT license.
+See `LICENSE.txt`